-Groundwater was not observed in any of the borings either during drilling or at completion of drilling.
+Groundwater was generally not encountered in the borings during drilling to depths of 20 feet.
+The Kansas River may be approximately 30 feet below the project site elevation.
 The presence or absence of groundwater at a particular location does not necessarily mean that groundwater will be present or absent at that location at other times.
-Seasonal variations and other unknown considerations could cause fluctuations in water levels and the presence of water in the soils.
+Seasonal variations, the Kansas River stages and other unknown considerations could cause fluctuations in water levels.
+Excessive groundwater seepage is not expected at the shallow, temporary excavation for the proposed reconstruction of the existing apron.
+If minor groundwater seepage occur in shallow excavations, it should be able to be handled by shallow sump and pump systems.

-5.0 Design Recommendations
+5.0 DESIGN RECOMMENDATIONS